CaryLandholt/AngularFun/README.md

 4. `bower install`

 ## Compile Angular Fun
-You have three options.
+You have options.

-1. `grunt` - will compile the app preserving individual files (when run, files will be loaded on-demand)
+1. `grunt build` - will compile the app preserving individual files (when run, files will be loaded on-demand)
-2. `grunt dev` - same as `grunt` but will watch for file changes and recompile on-the-fly
+2. `grunt` or `grunt dev` - same as `grunt` but will watch for file changes and recompile on-the-fly
 3. `grunt prod` - will compile using optimizations.
 This will create one JavaScript file and one CSS file to demonstrate the power of [r.js](http://requirejs.org/docs/optimization.html), the build optimization tool for RequireJS.
 And take a look at the index.html file.
 Yep - it's minified too.
+4. `grunt test` - will compile the app and run all unit tests

 ## JS Love
 Some of you prefer working with plain old JavaScript.
 We've got ya covered.
 Simply run the following grunt task.
 `grunt jslove` - will transpile all of the CoffeeScript files to JavaScript and throw out the Coffee.

 ## Run It
-1. Compile the app using one of the above three options.
+1. Compile the app using one of the above three options.  `grunt` and `grunt dev` will run the web server and open the app in your default browser automatically.
-2. Navigate to the root of the project
-3. `grunt server`
-4. Open the [app](http://localhost:3005/) in your browser to give it a go
+2. `grunt server` - will run the web server and open the app in your default browser.

 ## Making Changes
-* `grunt dev` will watch for any CoffeeScript (.coffee), Less (.less), or .template file changes.
+* `grunt` and `grunt dev` will watch for any CoffeeScript (.coffee), Less (.less), or .template file changes.
 When changes are detected, the files will be linted, compiled, and ready for you to refresh the browser.

 ## Running Tests
-You have two options.

-1. [Jasmine](http://pivotal.github.com/jasmine/) HTML runner -  run `grunt` - Then open /test/runner.html in your browser to run the unit tests using Jasmine.
-2. [Testacular](http://vojtajina.github.com/testacular/) - `grunt test` -  Defaults to running the tests in chrome, but you can easily change this in testacular.conf.js browsers section as required.
+`grunt test` - Runs unit tests using the [Karma](http://karma-runner.github.io/) Test Runner

 ## Commentary
 AngularFun is a by-product of my learning AngularJS and became the reference architecture to my day job project, a very large internally and externally-facing application with extensive user interactions.